chanjuoh/chanjuoh/README.md

 # Hi there!
 I'm Chanju 👋

-Welcome to my GitHub profile!
 I'm a passionate Data Analyst with 2 years of experience in financial analysis and a strong foundation in Machine Learning.
 I love transforming complex data into actionable insights and making data-driven decisions.
 This is where you can find my Data Science related projects.

 ## 💻 Skills